Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận21/12/2024

-(CLO) Top leaders and tens of thousands of Cubans joined a protest in front of the US Embassy in Havana on Friday (December 20), to protest the decades-long US embargo against Cuba.
+(CLO) Top leaders and tens of thousands of Cubans joined a protest in front of the US Embassy in Havana on Friday (December 20) to protest the decades-long US embargo against Cuba.

 The event comes in the final weeks of President Joe Biden's administration, amid concerns from the Cuban government that harsher policies could be imposed under President-elect Donald Trump.

-The demonstration took place on the Malecón coastal road, in front of the US Embassy, led by former Cuban President General Raul Castro and President, First Secretary of the Communist Party of Cuba Miguel Díaz-Canel.
+The demonstration took place on the Malecón coastal road, in front of the US Embassy, led by former Cuban President General Raúl Castro and President, First Secretary of the Communist Party of Cuba Miguel Díaz-Canel.

-Cuban leaders and people protest against the lockdown order at the US embassy photo 1
+Cuban leaders and people protest against the lockdown order at the US Embassy, photo 1

-Cuban President Miguel Diaz-Canel, second from left, and former President Raul Castro, center, wave as they arrive for a protest against the U.S. embargo and to demand that Cuba be removed from the list of state sponsors of terrorism, in Havana, Cuba on December 20, 2024.
+Cuban President Miguel Diaz-Canel, second from left, and former President Raul Castro, center, wave as they arrive for a protest against the U.S. embargo and demand that Cuba be removed from the list of state sponsors of terrorism, in Havana, Cuba, on December 20, 2024.
 (Photo courtesy of AP, not for re-release)

 Protesters chanted slogans such as “Remove the embargo” and “We will never surrender,” and waved Cuban flags in a show of solidarity.

-“We are declaring our freedom and sovereignty,” said Rosalina Rodriguez, 40, one of the protesters.
+“We are declaring our freedom and sovereignty ,” said Rosalina Rodriguez, 40, one of the protesters.
 “The only thing Cuba needs to stand up and develop is to lift the sanctions.”

 This is the first time in more than a decade that Cuba has held a large-scale march in front of the US diplomatic headquarters, demonstrating the country's increasingly tough stance against Washington's policies.